kitft/funsearch/README.md

 - `--samplers`: The number of sampler threads to run.
 Default is 15.
 - `--sandbox_type`: The type of sandbox to use for code execution.
 Default is "ContainerSandbox".
 - `--num_islands`: The number of islands for the island model in the genetic algorithm.
 Default is 10.
+- `--run_duration`: The duration in seconds for which the search should run.
+Default is 3600 (1 hour).
+- `--num_evaluators`: The number of evaluator processes to run.
+Default is the number of CPU cores minus 1.
+- `--lm`: The language model configuration to use.
+This can be specified multiple times for different samplers.
+- `--function_to_evolve`: The name of the function to evolve in the spec file.
+Default is "priority".
+- `--function_to_run`: The name of the function to run for evaluation in the spec file.
+Default is "solve".
 You can adjust these parameters to customize your FunSearch run.
 For example: